 Generations of alumni gathered and reminisced about their time in Student Government during the event, where speakers recognized their achievements in past years.
 Read moreStudent Government Centennial honors organization’s history

-The Q&A style event, Cookies with Cowley, had the university president answer questions on the noisiness of Cooper Street, Latino representation on campus and… Read morePresident Cowley addresses campus concerns over cookies and coffee
+The Q&A style event, Cookies with Cowley, had the university president answer questions on the noisiness of Cooper Street, Latino representation on campus and the renaming of the University Center and Woolf Hall.

 The Student Senate passed two resolutions focused on improvements around campus and introduced two new resolutions, one looks to introduce Hindi and Urdu programs and the other encourages different methods to pay at the College Park Center co…